pygame/pygame/docs/reST/ref/camera.rst

       Note that some webcams will always return False and will only queue a frame when called with a blocking function like ``get_image()``.
 This is useful to separate the framerate of the game from that of the camera without having to use threading.
+On Windows, the threading is implemented for you, so :func:`query_image()` should always work as intended.

       .. ## Camera.query_image ##